digital-asset/daml/docs/source/concepts/interoperability.rst

 In the following, the term *action* refers to transaction actions (**Create**, **Exercise**, **Fetch**, and **NoSuchKey**) as well as transfer actions.
 In particular, a transfer action on a contract `c` is an action on `c`.
+Transfer actions do not appear in transactions though.
+So a transaction action cannot have a transfer action as a consequence and transfer actions do not have consequences at all.

 Definition »Interoperable causality graph«
   An **interoperable causality graph** `G` for a set `Y` of DAML ledgers is a finite, transitively closed, directed acyclic graph.